svought/csci-366-fall2021-private/c/battlebit/README.md

 #### Grading Rubric

 The grading will be mainly based on automated tests.
-However, a major component of the project is network programming, which is difficult to test in an automated manner, and will require us to run and test your application manually.
-Additionally, you will be required to record a demo of the application running in network mode, with a specfic set of commands.

 The grading will break down like so: